Tell me more ×

 I would recommend to forget about the concept of direct and indirect object; or better, you should realize that the definitions of direct and indirect object in German and English are not identical.
 Neither is the use.
 So just because some verb takes a direct object in English doesn't mean that that is the case in German.

-Emanuel already mentions that Ich danke dir is the correct way of saying I thank you.
+Emanuel already mentioned that Ich danke dir is the correct way of saying I thank you.

-I just want to tell you how you can simply answer this question with help of some online tools.
+I just want to tell you how you can simply answer such a question with help of some online tools.
 Unfortunately, only a few sources mention the necessary information explicitly and, if they do, this information is sometimes a little hidden.

 Starting with Duden, you'll find the following example to the entry to danken: